*Updated March 24, 2022

 7. Conflicts of Interest

-A conflict of interest could arise from multiple aspects of your organization; it could involve financials or the interests of members on your board.
-Be aware of situations where somebody has more at stake than the best intentions of the organization.
+A conflict of interest could arise from multiple aspects of your organization.
+It could involve financials or the interests of members on your board.
+Be aware of situations where someone has more at stake than the best intentions of the organization.
 Do what you can to avoid conflicts of interest and maintain a credible reputation for your organization.